 Opportunities

-The UMBC Observatory is seeking to fill the role of the Observatory Group Telescope Operator.
-A Telescope Operator works with other members of the Operations Team to fulfill the Observing Plan of the Observatory Group.
-A successful candidate would report directly to the UMBC Observatory Chief Engineer and take direction from the UMBC Observatory Research Coordinator.
-A successful candidate would be expected to manage the responsibilities of the Observing Plan, described below.
+The UMBC Observatory is seeking to fill the role of a Observatory Group Telescope Operator.
+A Telescope Operator works with other members of the Telescope Operations Team to fulfill the Observing Program of the Observatory Group.
+A successful candidate would report directly to the UMBC Observatory Telescope Operations Coordinator and take direction from the UMBC Observatory Research Coordinator.
+A successful candidate would be expected to learn how to and operate the university telescope as well as work to collect data according to the Observing Program.

 Compensation